Understanding Inflation: A Comprehensive Guide to Current Trends and Key Concepts

 Monetary Policy

 Inflation is controlled by central banks through a variety of monetary policy tools.
-By adjusting interest rates and using other mechanisms, they aim to control the money supply and stabilise prices.
+By adjusting interest rates and using other mechanisms, they aim to control the money supply and stabilize prices.

 Fiscal Policy